nicpittman/tropical_pacific_carbon_export/readme.md

 python 9b ...
 python 9c ...
 python 9e ...
-python 9f ...
 ```

-Note*, Figure 4 (9d) uses basemap, a depreciated package.
-However, it should work in the provided Anaconda environment.

 ### 	4. Reprocess entire pipeline:

 As described above, figures can be reproduced from the provided processed data.
 However, the entire the pipeline is provided for reproducible research, but is provided as is.
 I have tried to make the flow as streamlined as possible but it is likely that there will be unique problems on different systems.
-Since the analysis has changed, the time:reward ratio here is low, but worth including for reproducability.
+Since the analysis has changed, the time:reward ratio here is low, but worth including for full reproducability.

 ###### Notes: